A Sobolev space theory for the Stochastic Partial Differential Equations with space-time non-local operators

 We prove the uniqueness and existence results in Sobolev spaces, and obtain the maximal regularity results of solutions.

 \mysection{Introduction}

 We study the stochastic partial differential equations with both time and spatial non-local operators.
 The time and spatial non-local operators we adopt in this article are $\partial^{\alpha}_t$ and $\phi(\Delta)$, respectively.
-The Caputo fractional derivative $\partial^{\alpha}_t$ is used in the time fractional heat equation to describe e.g. the anomalous diffusion exhibiting subdiffusive behavior caused by particle sticking and trapping effects (e.g. \cite{metzler1999,metzler2000}), and the spatial non-local operator $\phi(\Delta)$ describes long range jumps of particles, diffusion on fractal structures, and long time behavior of particles moving in space with quenched and disordered force field (e.g. \cite{bouchaud1990,fogedby1994}).
+The Caputo fractional derivative $\partial^{\alpha}_t$ is used in the time fractional heat equation to describe e.g. the anomalous diffusion exhibiting subdiffusive behavior caused by particle sticking and trapping effects (e.g. \cite{metzler1999,metzler2000}), and the spatial non-local operator $\phi(\Delta)$ is the infinitesimal generator of the subordinate Brownian motion.
+The operator $\phi(\Delta)$ describes long range jumps of particles, diffusion on fractal structures, and long time behavior of particles moving in space with quenched and disordered force field (e.g. \cite{bouchaud1990,fogedby1994}).
 For instance, if $\phi(\lambda)=\lambda^{\delta/2}$, then $\phi(\Delta)=\Delta^{\delta/2}$ becomes the fractional Laplacian, which is related to the isotropic $\delta$-stable process.
 In this article we use both $\partial^{\alpha}_t$ and $\phi(\Delta)$ for the description of the combined phenomena, for instance, jump diffusions with a higher peak and heavier tails (e.g. \cite{chen2012,compte1996,gorenflo1999,meerschaert2002}).

 The goal of this article is to present an $L_p$-theory ($p\geq 2$) for the SPDE driven by Wiener processes

 as well as for the SPDE driven by multi-dimensional space-time white noise